 Keep in mind you will be stationary (in one place) for a few months while workamping so if you want to move weekly or monthly make sure you find spots that work for you.

 Keep up with our travels, sign up for our newsletter

 Some of our most popular travel posts:

-The Frugal Navy Wife is my main site that I started back in June of 2010 right after my daughter was born.
-I was getting packs of name brand diapers for $1 or $2 and my friends kept asking me how.
-So I put it in one place instead of repeating my self over and over.
+The Frugal Navy Wife is the main site that I started back in June of 2010 right after my daughter was born.
+I was getting packs of name-brand diapers for $1 or $2 and my friends kept asking me how.
+So I put it in one place instead of repeating myself over and over.
 They shared it with their friends and so on and before I knew it I had a bunch of readers I didn't know.

 (This is separate from our travel newsletter)